k8ssandra/k8ssandra-terraform/aws/scripts/README.md

 **Only use this script to delete state files bucket, This bucket might also contains other environment State files.**
-If you delete this bucket terraform will loose track of your environment resources.
+If you delete this bucket terraform will lose track of your environment resources.
 [delete_bucket.py](./delete_bucket.py): By using this script we can delete the AWS bucket created for terraform state files.